nilmtk/nilmtk/README.md

 Please see the docs for more info.

+##### Submitting a bug report

+Please use our [github issue queue](https://github.com/nilmtk/nilmtk/issues) to submit bug reports, rather than emailing them, which will allow any of us to respond to your issue.

+Before opening an issue:
+1. Search the issue queue in case a duplicate already exists
+2. Pull the latest changes from the repository master branch to see if the error goes away

+If not, please open a new issue, ensuring:
+1. The title summarises the issue
+2. The issue is described in prose
+3. A snippet of code is included which will allow us to recreate the bug
+4. A copy-paste of the stack produced error
+5. Include a copy-paste of the output from nilmtk.utils.show_versions()

 ##### Installing on Ubuntu like Linux variants (debian based)

 NB: The following procedure is for Ubuntu like Linux variants (debian based).
 Please adapt accordingly for your OS.
 We would welcome installation instructions for other OS as well.